Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints: System Model

 \section{System Model}

 We consider downlink data transmissions for the multi-user \ac{mimo} communication system shown in Fig.~\ref{fig:system_model}, wherein the transmission from the \ac{gnb} to the $K$ \acp{ue} is assisted by an \ac{irs}.
 The \ac{gnb} and the \acp{ue} are equipped with $N_{\rm g}$ and $N_{\rm U}$ antennas, respectively.
-We assume that the direct link between the \ac{gnb} and the \acp{ue} is unavailable due to a deep blockage.
+We assume that the direct link between the \ac{gnb} and the \acp{ue} is unavailable due to blockage.
 As a consequence, the \ac{gnb} transmits signals to the \acp{ue} by exploiting the virtual link offered by the \ac{irs}.
-Time is divided into frames, each split into $K$ slots, and each \ac{ue} is served exactly once in a~frame.
+In this context, the \ac{irs} configuration is managed by the \ac{gnb} through the \ac{irs} controller, by exploiting a dedicated link between the \ac{gnb} and the \ac{irs}, thus with no additional communication overhead in the \ac{gnb}-\ac{ue} link.
+Time is divided into frames of $K$ slots, and each \ac{ue} is served exactly once in a frame in a \ac{tdma} fashion, which ensures there is no co-channel interference as \acp{ue} are separated in the time domain.
+We assume that \acp{ue} are either static or moving slowly, which is the most typical application scenario for \ac{irs}-assisted networks.
+Under such conditions, the channel coherence time is in the order of 10~ms~\cite[Fig.~5]{lu2020positioning}.
+Considering that perfect \ac{csi} of all \acp{ue} is acquired at the \ac{gnb} at the beginning of each frame (a realistic assumption that does not affect the proposed scheduling framework for IRS communication), it is reasonable to conclude that the channel remains constant throughout the whole time frame.
+Here, we assume that the CSI is available for any IRS configuration.